Q. What's the difference between intentional plagiarism and unintentional plagiarism?

 See the APA Help guide for citation examples to avoid plagiarism.

 Thank you for using ASK US.
-Please contact your Campus Library/ARC if you have more questions.
+For more information, please contact your Baker librarians.